Peer Advocacy and Leadership Project

 When you have completed this final step you will be an official PAL Project Leader and Advocate!
 You will receive a special Peer Leader key chain to signify your completion!

 PAL training is open to all and can be completed in any order.
+To request a passport, please contact Jim.
+Be sure to include your mailing address.
+Passports will also be available at in person trainings.

 This 4 hour training covers the basics when is comes to recovery, the concepts, guiding principles, building a wellness toolbox and the role of peer support.
 This introductory training is designed for those who want to know more about recovery, those who are new to recovery or want to learn more about the recovery movement.

 Learn about the Montana laws surrounding Advanced Psychiatric Directives and how to create one.
+Read more here